 From this point, hikers usually turn back and return to the starting point in the same way.
 We would strongly recommend you to walk back via Highline trail to make a full 18 km loop.

 From viewpoint return to Teahouse and here start to descend to the first intersection where turn left to Little Beehive, Big Beehive, and Lake Agnes.

-This section is quite demanding as you'll have to climb up again the rocky and muddy trail, but once you'll reach Big Beehive with a stunning panorama of Lake Louis and then Little Beehive offering views of the Bow Valley, you'll know it was worth it.
+This section is quite demanding as you'll have to climb up again the rocky and muddy trail, but once you'll reach Big Beehive with a stunning panorama of Lake Louise and then Little Beehive offering views of the Bow Valley, you'll know it was worth it.